-- 8 Cloud Computing Interface. - 9 Copyright Notice - 10 Copyright © Open Grid Forum (2009-2014).
-All Rights Reserved. - 11 Trademarks - 12 OCCI is a trademark of the Open Grid Forum. - 13 Abstract - 14 This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - 15 (OGF), provides a high-level definition of a Protocol and API in relation with the Service Level Agreements - 16 extension of the OCCI Core Model.
-The document is based upon previously gathered requirements and focuses - 17 on the scope of important capabilities required to support modern service offerings.
+- 8 Cloud Computing Interface. - 9 Copyright Notice - Copyright © Open Grid Forum (2009-2014).
+All Rights Reserved. - 11 Trademarks - OCCI is a trademark of the Open Grid Forum. - 13 Abstract - This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - (OGF), provides a high-level definition of a Protocol and API in relation with the Service Level Agreements extension of the OCCI Core Model.
+The document is based upon previously gathered requirements and focuses on the scope of important capabilities required to support modern service offerings.

-December 15, 2014 ---------- ----- ------
+occi-wg@ogf. org -------------- -----

-18 С ontents
+18 C ontents

-19 1 Introduction
+19 1 Introduction 3

-20 2 2 Notational Conventions 3
+20 2 Notational Conventions 3

-21 3 Service Level Agreement 3
+21 3 Service Level Agreement 4

-22 3.1 Agreement 4
+22 3.1 Agreement 5

 23 3.1.1 AgreementTemplate Mixin 6

 24 3.1.2 AgreementTerm Mixin 6

 25 3.2 AgreementLink 8

 26 3.3 OCCI Service Level Agreement example 8

-27 7 4 Security Considerations 9
+27 4 Security Considerations 9

-28 5 Glossary 10
+28 5 Glossary 11

-29 6 Contributors
+29 6 Contributors 1

-30 7 7 Intellectual Property Statement 11
+30 7 Intellectual Property Statement 1

-31 8 8 Disclaimer 11
+31 8 Disclaimer 12

-32 9 Full Copyright Notice 11
+32 9 Full Copyright Notice 12

-33 1 Introduction
+1 Introduction 33

 The Open Cloud Computing Interface (OCCI) is a RESTful Protocol and API for all kinds of management tasks.
-OCCI was originally initiated to create a remote management API for IaaS1 model-based services, allowing for the development of interoperable tools for common tasks including deployment, autonomic scaling and monitoring.
-It has since evolved into a flexible API with a strong focus on interoperability while still offering a high degree of extensibility.
-The current release of the Open Cloud Computing Interface is suitable to serve many other models in addition to IaaS, including PaaS and SaaS.
+34 OCCI was originally initiated to create a remote management API for IaaS model-based services, allowing 35 for the development of interoperable tools for common tasks including deployment, autonomic scaling and 36 monitoring.
+It has since evolved into a flexible API with a strong focus on interoperability while still offering a 37 high degree of extensibility.
+The current release of the Open Cloud Computing Interface is suitable to serve 38 many other models in addition to IaaS, including PaaS and SaaS.
+39

-In order to be modular and extensible the current OCCI specification is released as a suite of complimentary documents, which together form the complete specification.
-The documents are divided into three categories consisting of the OCCI Core, the OCCI Renderings and the OCCI Extensions.
+In order to be modular and extensible the current OCCI specification is released as a suite of complimentary 40 documents, which together form the complete specification.
+The documents are divided into four categories 41 consisting of the OCCI Core, the OCCI Protocols, the OCCI Renderings and the OCCI Extensions.
+42

 - The OCCI Core specification consists of a single document defining the OCCI Core Model.
-The OCCI Core Model can be interacted through renderings (including associated behaviours) and expanded through extensions. - The OCCI Rendering specifications consist of multiple documents each describing a particular rendering of the OCCI Core Model.
-Multiple renderings can interact with the same instance of the OCCI Core Model and will automatically support any additions to the model which follow the extension rules defined in OCCI Core. - The OCCI Extension specifications consist of multiple documents each describing a particular extension of the OCCI Core Model.
-The extension documents describe additions to the OCCI Core Model defined within the OCCI specification suite. - 53 TODO: replace with 1.2, note backwards compatibility. define new set of docs for 1.2 below...
+The OCCI 43 Core Model can be interacted through renderings (including associated behaviours) and expanded through 44 extensions.
+45 - The OCCI Protocol specifications consist of multiple documents each describing how the model can be 46 interacted with over a particular protocol (e.g. HTTP, AMQP etc.).
+Multiple protocols can interact with 47 the same instance of the OCCI Core Model.
+48 - The OCCI Rendering specifications consist of multiple documents each describing a particular rendering 49 of the OCCI Core Model.
+Multiple renderings can interact with the same instance of the OCCI Core 50 Model and will automatically support any additions to the model which follow the extension rules defined 51 in OCCI Core.
+52 - The OCCI Extension specifications consist of multiple documents each describing a particular extension 53 of the OCCI Core Model.
+The extension documents describe additions to the OCCI Core Model defined 54 within the OCCI specification suite.
+55